Midwest Express Airlines Flight 105: Inadequate FAA oversight

 The lack of experience of an FAA Principal Operations Inspector (POI) may have caused the silent cockpit philosophy to be approved by the FAA without proper examination.
 The philosophy was contrary to the approved practice by the FAA.
 If she had had more experience, she might have recognized that the concept had flaws, and that the airline was already teaching the concept to their employees.

 The NTSB believed that the POI who worked with Midwest Express did not perform her duties at an adequate level.
 As per the final report:

 "The safety board believes that the FAA oversight of Midwest Express procedures and training during certification and ongoing day-to-day activity in the carrier's first 2 years of operation was less than optimum and probably suffered as a direct result of the inexperience of the POI.
 The POI testified that she devoted only 20 percent of her worktime to Midwest Express, her only FAR 121 scheduled passenger airline, and that she was still obligated to perform routine general aviation rules.
 The Board noted that the POI had no previous FAR 121 air carrier experience, that she was not rated in a turbojet of the category and class used by the airline, and that she had not rated received any formal training in the DC-9 airplane used by the certificate holder for which she was responsible.
 In fact, she had no turbojet pilot experience.
 Neither did the POI have available for consultation or assistance air carrier inspectors assigned to other offices to fulfill her responsibilities.
 Apparently, she had become so dependent on other inspectors in surveilling Midwest Express that her own role was reduced primarily to administrative matters.
 The absence of first-hand knowledge of the carrier and her lack of experience in turbojet air carrier operations severely handicapped her ability to perform the quality of surveillance required to detect shortcomings of FAR 121 airline operation.
 The Safety Board believes that the experience level of the POI was inappropriate for her assignment as the POI of a new air carrier operating turbojet equipment.
 She even testified that she was not totally comfortable with the arrangement."

+In popular culture/memorial

+The accident was featured in season 25, episode 7 of the Canadian documentary series Mayday, titled "Deadly Climb".

+On the 35th anniversary, a concrete slab with a gold plaque was placed in a small park near the end of runway 19R, the same runway the flight took off from.
+The plaque reads: "They are the warmth in our smiles and the spirit in our hearts.
+They are not forgotten.
+Dedicated to the crew and passengers aboard flight #105."